Azure/azure-sphere-samples/Samples/DeferredUpdate/DeferredUpdate_HighLevelApp/README.md

 - Azure Sphere device

    **Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studio.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
-For detailed instructions, see the [README file in the Hardware folder](../../../Hardware/README.md).
+For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).

-- Azure Sphere SDK version 20.04 or above.
+- Azure Sphere SDK version 20.07 or above.
 To check, run **azsphere show-version** at the command prompt.

 ## Prepare the device to receive updates